 On a side note, you can still find the old “top” results but they appear on pages #2 and #3 of the search results and not page #1.

 #2.
 The search term “How to cure hypothyroidism permanently”

 If you search into Google “how to cure hypothyroidism permanently” you will get something like this:

-You would expect that for such a specific question to managing any medical condition that Google would spit out results from companies which focus on that thing.
+You would expect that for such a specific question about managing any medical condition Google would spit out results from companies that focus on that thing.

 You might expect results from Dr. Axe, Mercola, my website, or other websites which suggest that treating hypothyroidism naturally is actually possible.

 Instead, you get 4 out of 5 results from “conventional” resources such as healthline.com, harvard.edu, and thyroid.org (you are probably starting to see a trend here).